simoare732/exam-managment/README.md

 Depending by the filters you put, then you can press the button "Grafico" and it will show you a window with a histogram about the informations in the table in that moment.

 Then you can save, load or print the table.
+In the "doc" directory there is the file index to see the documentation about the program.